arkanivasarkar/RNAseq-Data-Analysis-Pipeline/README.md

 GEO Accession ID - [GSE60450](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE60450)

-The dataset used here is present in `Datasets` folder.
+ALL the data used is present in `Datasets` folder.